MattJohnVO/mattjohnvo.github.io/contact.md

 ---
 layout: contact
-title:
+title: null
-date: 2020-11-20
+date: {}
 pgp: true
+published: true
 ---

-Feel free to reach out to me on <a href="https://twitter.com/tbutler0x90" class="highlighted">Twitter</a> , <a href="https://www.linkedin.com/in/tyler-b-a700a1aa/" class="highlighted">Linkedin</a> , or <a href="https://keybase.io/tbutler320" class="highlighted">Keybase</a>.
-You can also send me a message through the netlify form api below.
-If needed, you can use the button below to copy my public PGP key
+Feel free to reach out to me through <a href="mailto:mattjohnvo@outlook.com" class="highlighted">E-Mail</a> , <a href="https://www.linkedin.com/in/mattjohnvo/" class="highlighted">Linkedin</a> , or <a href="https://twitter.com/mattjohnvo" class="highlighted">Twitter</a>.
+You can also send me a message through the form below.